 - Written policies and procedures, with any accompanying drills and/or documentation, that address all aspects of the children's health and well-being while in our care.
-These policies and procedures are listed in our Implementation & Monitoring Policy, Cook's Policy and Procedures binder, and in our current Parent Handbook. - Written policies and procedures that address all aspects of the children's health and well-being while using extended hour care in our home child care program.
-These policies and procedures are listed in our Implementation & Monitoring Policy, Cook's Policy and Procedures binder, and some in our current Parent Handbook. - Required proof of qualifications, training, and certifications listed in our Implementation & Monitoring Policy. - Annual heating inspections, weekly water flushing and scheduled water testing, and acting on any recommendations from health unit inspections. \ - Daily, monthly, seasonal, and annual playground inspections. \ - No smoking / no vaping signs.
+These policies and procedures are listed in our Implementation & Monitoring Policy, Cook's Policy and Procedures binder, and in our current Parent Handbook. - Required proof of qualifications, training, and certifications listed in our Implementation & Monitoring Policy. - Annual heating inspections, weekly water flushing and scheduled water testing, and acting on any recommendations from health unit inspections. - Daily, monthly, seasonal, and annual playground inspections. - No smoking / no vaping signs.